zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 Cloudsnap restore started successfully on volume: 104172750626071399 with task name:59c4cfd5-4160-45db-b326-f37b327d9225
 ```

+Once a restore gets started, `pxctl` shows the id of the volume created to restore the cloud snap together with the task-id.

-While the job is running, `pxctl cloudsnap status` gives the status of the restore process:
+While the restore process is running, run the `pxctl cloudsnap status` command to see its status:

 ```text
 pxctl cloudsnap status